wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/2-explore-teams.md

 Chat is at the center of whatever you do in Teams.
 From individual chats with just one other person to group chats and conversations in channels—chat has you covered.

-Once in a chat, you can send messages that include files, links, emojis, stickers, and gifs.
+Once in a chat, you can send messages that include files, links, emojis, stickers, and GIF files.
 There are a few different ways to chat with people in Teams:

 * **Private chat**